satoshinm/NetCraft/README.md

 - Ctrl + Right Click to toggle a block as a light source.
 - Middle Click to change the current block selection to the targeted block.
 - Scrollwheel to cycle through the block types, or zoom in orthogonal mode.
+- Drag-and-drop files onto the canvas to change the texture.png.

 Keyboard: